zdkrimson/launcher/README.md

 # zdkcrimson
 A beautiful looking Minecraft Launcher written entirely in Python!

-# Requirements for source code
+## Requirements for source code
+Done Automaticly
+### Or...
 Open requirements.txt
 Otherwise goto the terminal and type
-´´´pip install -r requirements.txt´´´
+´´pip install -r requirements.txt´´

 # README WILL BE WORKED ON SOON, CURRENTLY FOCUSING ON THE LAUNCHER ITSELF